Rust-for-Linux/rust-for-linux.com/src/Unstable-features.md

 ## Rust for Linux in the Rust pre-merge CI

-Rust for Linux is currently being [built-tested](https://rustc-dev-guide.rust-lang.org/tests/rust-for-linux.html) in Rust's pre-merge CI, i.e. the process that checks every change that is attempting to land into the Rust project in order to always keep it in a valid state.

-This allows both Rust for Linux and the Rust project to catch very early any unexpected changes that would break the kernel's usage of unstable features, as well as any other change that may affect it.
+In order to catch any unexpected changes that would break the kernel's usage of unstable features, the kernel is build-tested in the pre-merge CI of the Rust project.
+Please see the [Rust version policy](Rust-version-policy.md) page for details.

-The CI job may still need to be temporarily disabled for different reasons, but the intention is to help bring Rust for Linux into stable Rust.

-Thanks to the Rust project for adding the Linux kernel to their CI!

 ### `alloc` (older releases)